ashu1001/TwitterSentimentAnalysis/README.md

 ### Data Pre-processing

-For data pre-processing steps of both of the datasets, we have followed the same methodology.
-Removing punctuation words, building the vocabulary and extracting word features for both the training and test set.
+For data pre-processing steps for both of the datasets, we have followed the same methodology:
+- Removing punctuation words,special symbols,URLs
+- Building the vocabulary
+- Extracting word features for both the training and test set

 ### Naive-Bayes Method